 - Plant Frost Protection

 - Ant Deterrent

 What Is Wood Ash?

-This is a common question, but a very simple answer.
-Wood ash is the byproduct left after burning wood.
-This can be in the fireplace or in a fire pit.
-The ash that remains can be used for many purposes and is commonly used in the garden.
+This is a common question with a very simple answer.
+Wood ash is the byproduct left after burning wood in either a fireplace or a fire pit.
+The ash that remains can be used for many purposes, and is most commonly used in the garden.

-Organic wood ash refers to the ashes of wood only, without other types of contamination from products, such as plastics, chemicals, etc.
+Organic wood ash refers to the ashes of wood only, without other types of contamination from products (such as plastics and chemicals).